I’m a huge bodyweight and yoga fan – that’s why I’m excited to provide you with my own Beachbody PiYo review!

 - You’re not going to lose a ton of weight on this program alone.
 I’ll be honest, the workouts are ass-kicking.
 But you’re not going to regularly get your heart rate up to that 80% max level that you need to be in the fat burning zone.
 It will tone your entire body, it does increase flexibility, and damn, does it feel good at seven in the morning!

 - You don’t need the Shakeology to go with this program.
 From what I understand, a bag of Shakeology is included with your initial purchase, and Beachbody will auto-renew your Shakeology subscription without warning on your credit card.
 Sell the Shakeology back to your Beachbody Coach, or sell it to your friends, but honestly, you don’t need it.
 If you really want to use some form of flavoured instantinized protein powder as a meal replacement and source of cheap protein, check out what I use as a Shakeology alternative, or take a look at the whey protein and casein protein powders that I use every day and recommend without any hesitation.
+I’ve also written up a review on my favorite whey protein powder if you wanted to read about it more detail.

 - If you’re keen on purchasing the program but don’t want to go through a Beachbody coach – surprise! – you can get the PiYo Base Pack on Amazon right here.